 Sarah Palmer is a photographer based in Toronto, Canada.
-Her work focuses on the relationship between place, memory, and cultures on the cusp of change.
-She photographs on film, and composes multi-frame exposures in-camera, with no manipulation in post.
+She focuses on the relationship between place, memory and cultures on the cusp of change.
+She composes multi-frame exposures in camera, with no manipulation in post.